thewirelessguy/cornerstone-foundation3/README.md

-# Cornerstone responsive starter theme for WordPress
+# Cornerstone (Foundation 3) responsive starter theme for WordPress

-Cornerstone is a WordPress starter theme based on the Zurb Foundation Responsive Framework.
+Cornerstone (foundation 3) is a WordPress starter theme based on the Zurb Foundation Responsive Framework.
 Cornerstone aims to provide a lightweight starter theme that is responsive and SEO friendly that web designers can build great looking websites on.

+This version of Cornerstone is based on ZURB Foundation 3.
+For a version of Cornerstone based on Foundation 4 go to https://github.com/thewirelessguy/cornerstone

+This repo is being maintained seperately from the main [Cornerstone](https://github.com/thewirelessguy/cornerstone) theme as Foundation 4 removes support for IE8.
+It won't have as many features as the main Cornerstone theme, but will receive bug fixes from time to time.

 ## Download

-Clone the git repo `https://github.com/thewirelessguy/cornerstone.git` or [download the archive](https://github.com/thewirelessguy/cornerstone/archive/master.zip).
+Clone the git repo `https://github.com/thewirelessguy/cornerstone-foundation3.git` or [download the archive](https://github.com/thewirelessguy/cornerstone-foundation3/archive/master.zip).

 ## Authors